 When you opt in to an early bird offer you are saying, YES I’M INTERESTED AND WANT TO BE NOTIFIED.
 By opting in you are now on a dedicated email list that is specific to the early bird offer versus just being on the general email list.

-By segmenting your email list prior to a launch it will also give you a good indication if your email list even wants what you have to offer.
-If you put out an offer for early notice and no one from your email list opts in then it’s time to go back to the drawing board to find out what programs your subscribers are actually interested in.
+Segmenting your email list prior to a launch will also give you a good indication of whether or not your email list even wants what you have to offer.
+If you put out an offer for early notice and no one from your email list opts in, then it’s time to go back to the drawing board to find out what programs your subscribers are actually interested in.